 "A chattering crow lives out nine generations of aged men, but a stag's life is four times a crows' and a raven's life makes three stags old, while the phoenix outlives nine ravens, but we, the rich-haired Nymphs, daughters of Zeus the aegis-holder, outlive ten phoenixes."

 The sun often moved 180° from Pisces in spring to Corvus, the crow.
+The Chinese in 168 BC depicted a jade crow carrying the sun, a pink pearl, in its beak.
 Also in like Arctic legend after the sun was hidden in a box, the raven flew up the smoke hole with the sun.

 See Joshua's Long Day